 There are three main areas of focus when testing PeopleSoft applications.

 The primary emphasis in application testing should be on validating application data.
-Configuration data sets options for processing, transaction data is the result of the processing.
+Configuration data sets various options for processing, transaction data is the result of the processing.
 Security data controls access - that users do have access to necessary and permitted data, and do not have access to restricted data.

-The tests that validate this data involve running processes - PeopleCode/Cobol/AppEngine - that utilize the configuration data in producing the transaction data and reports.
+The tests that validate this data involve running Jobs - PeopleCode/Cobol/AppEngine - that utilize the configuration data in producing the transaction data and reports.
 You're not "testing the data" -you're testing the process that uses/produces the data.
 As much as possible, these processes should mirror the steps, frequency, and all the scenarios you encounter, or expect to encounter, in production.

 When processes run, if the configuration data does not produce the predetermined "expected" transaction data/results, the next step is to ascertain the data is correct.
 Any anomaly can then be identified as a bug by rerunning the process in DEMO.